 Banco Chinchorro lies 36 nautical miles of open ocean from our pier in Xcalak, the oldest town on the Mexican Caribbean coast, making it a challenge to go to Chinchorro on most days, the summer months being the most suitable for the journey.

 There are three small keys, Cayo Norte, Cayo Centro, and Cayo Lobos – ranging from less than one square km. to 5 sq. kms, however, there are no permanent settlements.
-There is a Ranger station on Cayo centro that we visit if time permits where one can visit crocodile-filled lagoons, admire endemic giant iguanas and hike trails specially designed for environmental interpretation.
+There is a Ranger station on Cayo centro that we can visit if time permits where one can visit crocodile-filled lagoons, admire endemic giant iguanas and hike trails specially designed for environmental interpretation.

 The water inside the lagoon is 3 to 5 meters deep (10 to 15 feet); beyond the outer reef lie a variety of dive sites from 10 to 40 meters in depth (30 to 130 feet).
-It is the perfect place for divers and snorklers alike as most sites are along walls that offer shallow enough water for the snorkler and plenty of depth for the diver.
+It is the perfect place for divers and snorkelers alike as most sites are along walls that offer shallow enough water for the snorkler and plenty of depth for the diver.

 On the windward side of the banks, there are a variety of wrecks from all time periods—everything from tankers to (rumor has it) a sunken German U-boat and XVII-century Spanish galleons.
 It is against the biosphere reserve regulations to dive most wrecks as many have been vandalized by divers.

 As of early 2010 the Natural Protected Areas Comission was in the process of re-allocating nucleus (completely off-limits), public use (diving, snorkeling, fishing) and transition areas as required by the management program (every five years).
 This is relevant since Banco Chinchorro was hit by Hurricane Dean in August 2007.
 Because of how the hurricane hit, the current public use areas were hit the hardest.
-Since the hurricane, the government has collaborated with all permit holders to locate new dive sites that weren´t hit and could be used for diving without interfering with any crutial biological process.
-As a result and also through a joint project with the National Anthropology and History Institute one wreck is now open to divers along with many other dive sites that were off-limits in the past, including a well-know “shark cave”, with more to come soon.
+Since the hurricane, the government has collaborated with all permit holders to locate new dive sites that weren´t hit and could be used for diving without interfering with any crucial biological process.
+As a result and also through a joint project with the National Anthropology and History Institute one wreck is now open to divers along with many other dive sites that were off-limits in the past, including a well-known “shark cave”, with more to come soon.
 Please check our blog and Twitter feed for updates.

 Diving on the Chinchorro reef you will find a large variety of coral species, including black coral at unusually shallow depths and many other species of soft coral that are found sporadically and in small quantities on the Great Maya Reef that are vibrant and abundant in Chinchorro.
 All kind of tropical fish, rays, eels, conch (BC is the only place in Mexico where conch is harvested), and giant sponges.
 And being an offshore reef, a large animal encounter is always around the corner!